DavidShenJingtao/tp/docs/UserGuide.md

 - You are comfortable launching apps from a terminal and navigating folders (`cd`, running `java -jar ...`).
 - You understand basic CSV concepts (for exported lists) and where files are saved on your system.
 - You manage students by sessions and may need to filter, search, export, and undo changes quickly.
-- Each person is uniquely identified by his/her email, and one email cannot belong to multiple people.
+- Each contact is uniquely identified by his/her email, and one email cannot belong to multiple contacts.
-- Each person can only have one phone number in the contact list.
+- Each contact can only have one phone number in the contact list.

 <a id="4-quick-start"></a>
 ## 4. Quick Start